cpoff/cpoff.github.com/_posts/2018-12-14-pozole-recipe.md

 1 cup of dry beans - pinto, great northern, they all work - that you pre-soak overnight
 1 large can hominy

 I use a standard crock-pot.
 Crank it up to High.
 Dump both cans of enchilada sauce plus 1-2 cans of water into the pot.
+More water = less spicy.
 Add beans and pork then cover.
 Check and stir hourly and maybe skim some of the fat.
 Not all of it, just some.

 After 3-3.5 hours add the hominy.
 You don't add it from the start because after a couple hours the hominy disintegrates.
 So just add it at the end.